 Refrigerate reconstituted peptides at 2-8°C (36-46°F) immediately after mixing.
 This is the single most important storage rule.
-Temperature control determines whether your peptide lasts its full shelf life or degrades in days.
+Temperature control determines whether a peptide lasts its full shelf life or degrades within days.

 Temperature Requirements